 Men: Erections & ED Options

-Encouraging baseline: roughly 85% of men regain some erectile function by about two years after injury, most often reflex erections from touch.
+Encouraging baseline: roughly 80% of men regain some erectile function by about two years after injury (the exact figure depends heavily on injury level and completeness), most often reflex erections from touch.
 When erections aren't reliable enough for the sex you want, there's a well-established ladder of options:

 ⚠️